CZ-NIC/knot/doc/installation.rst

 Required build environment
 ==========================

-GCC at least 4.1 is strictly required for atomic built-ins, but 4.2 or newer is recommended.
+GCC at least 4.1 is strictly required for atomic built-ins, but the latest available version is recommended.
 Another requirement is ``_GNU_SOURCE`` support, otherwise it adapts to the compiler available features.

-LLVM clang works, but it is not officially supported.
+LLVM clang compiler can be used as well.
+However, the compilation with enabled optimizations will take a long time, unless the ``--disable-fastparser`` configure option is given.

 Knot DNS build system relies on these standard tools: